MBIStaffing/ACF-CSS-Margin-Padding-Settings/README.md

 **Install as Plugin**

-1. Copy the 'acf-relationship-multisite' folder into your plugins folder
+1. Copy the 'acf-css_margin_padding' folder into your plugins folder
 2. Activate the plugin via the Plugins admin page

 **Include within theme**

-1. Copy the 'acf-relationship-multisite' folder into your theme folder (can use sub folders).
+1. Copy the 'acf-css_margin_padding' folder into your theme folder (can use sub folders).
 You can place the folder anywhere inside the 'wp-content' directory
 2. Edit your functions.php file and add the code below (Make sure the path is correct to include the acf-date_time_picker.php file)

 ```php